mahdiatubly/Full_DevOps_RoadMap/Git.md

 - To get a branch from a remote repo:

-        $git branch --track [the neme of the new branch] origin/[branch name]
+        $git branch --track [the name of the new branch] origin/[branch name]
         # Or
-        $git checkout --track origin/[branch name (will be tacken by the new local one)]
+        $git checkout --track origin/[branch name (will be taken by the new local one)]

 - To get the difference between the local and the remote repo:

         $git branch -v

-- To see the difference between two brances in term of commits:
+- To see the difference between the two brances in terms of commits:

         $git log [first branch] [the other branch]